 You can do SAT / ACT classes, either online with a class or one to one with an expert tutor.
 One to one is best as you can focus on your weak points that you may have.
 However, the cost of one to one is going to be more.

 The more practice tests you do the better you become but also it allows you to see where extra work is needed.
 Don’t just focus on the tests though.
-Try and do things a little differently to make it less mundane.
+Try and do things a little differently to make them less mundane.
 Pick a novel you wouldn’t ordinarily read.
 Vocabulary is a way of increasing your knowledge base.

 Repeated exposure to any subject matter is going to increase your knowledge base.